5 Foundry Lane, Newlyn, Penzance, Cornwall, TR18 5JD, UK

 This is easy to spot.
 If a different material such as steel or iron is used for rivets, they usually have a slightly different color than the tin on the inside.
 Some pans will have Stainless rivets and this is also acceptable & used by some top makers in modern times.

-As always, everything supplied by Newlyn Tinning’s Rubylane store will be the best available.
+As always, everything supplied by Newlyn Tinning’s Shop or Rubylane store will be the best available.
 Intended for hotel & restaurant use or the home cook that want the best!

 Tin lined copper.
 The zenith of cookware sought after across millennia.